 The River itself is possibly better known for the jumping crocodiles which attract many tourists to where the Arnehm Highway crosses the tidal section of the river much further downstream.

-The town itself is the location of the War Cemetery, the .303 bar at the Adelaide River Inn and the Railway Museum.
+The town itself is the location of the War Cemetery, the .303 bar at the Adelaide River Inn and the Railway Precinct Museum.

-The .303 bar is guarded by Jock the Croc, a 5m crocodile from Borroloola, while inside Charlie the buffalo watches over patrons.
+The .303 bar is guarded outside the door by Jock the Croc, a 5m crocodile from Borroloola, while inside Charlie the buffalo watches over patrons.

 Fishing from the old low level bridge in April while there is still a good flow in the river.